 Determining the Visibility of a Sign or Pavement Marking

-Luminance – the total amount of light a driver receive from a sign or marking.
+The total amount of light a driver receives from a sign or marking.
 Luminance of the sign or marking is directly proportional to the amount of light energy that is directed back towards your eyes.

 The range at which a marking or sign can be seen.
 Visibility distance only specifies the distance at which a given driver is capable of seeing a marking.
 It is not a guarantee that the driver will see it.
 It is important that you keep the visibility factor in mind as you move into the application of retroreflectivity to highway safety.

 The ratio of luminance from the marking to luminance from its surroundings, as measured from the driver’s position.
 Contrast is much more important for overall visibility than luminance because contrast defines how clearly a target stands out from its background.
 Contrast is a better measure of marking and sign visibility than is luminance.

 This refers to the likelihood that a driver will notice a selected object at a given distance.
 It is probably the best measure of visibility, but it is difficult to quantify.
 Unlike luminance and contrast, conspicuity is not an easily determined optical quantity.
 It is difficult to determine an estimate for the conspicuity factors, and very difficult to combine them in a way that yields a numerical measure of conspicuity.
 Conspicuity is a quantity that can only be determined empirically.

 The color of highway marking signs are specified for different purposes.
 For example, white with black lettering is used for regulatory information such as speed and traffic flow direction; red is used for stop and wrong way signs; yellow and new fluorescent yellow are used for warning signs.
 Color can increase the perceived contrast of the sign with its surroundings.